 The turkey, sweet potato casserole, and cranberry sauce should be free from palm oil.
 When you make your sweet potato casserole, be sure to use real butter.

-All year long, when you choose processed and pre-made foods, choose the ones with the least amount of ingredients.
-Read labels.
+All year long, when you choose processed and pre-made foods, read labels.
+Typically, you can find palm oil free products.
+They usually have the least amount of ingredients.
 You can choose palm oil free options most of the time.